phillydotnet/Presentations/2023/0816-dotnet/README.md

 ```
 cd \code
 ```
-4. make a new angular project using their command line interface (CLI), the -p is the prefix for all genrated items, --inline-style means put css in an array and not a sepaarate file, the --routing means add routing support to all modules since we will have many pages, select CSS for the stylesheet methid
+4. make a new angular project using their command line interface (CLI)
+> the -p is the prefix for all genrated items, --inline-style means put css in an array and not a sepaarate file, the --routing means add routing support to all modules since we will have many pages, select CSS for the stylesheet methid
 ```
 ng new AgilitySports -p sports --inline-style --routing
 ```